- On Campus

 * Vocational currency within a non-Australian Qualification Framework skills set and/or qualification.

-* Expected forms of evidence include, but and not limited to:
+Learners are required to provide evidence of vocational competency.
+Expected forms of evidence include, but and not limited to:

-An approved transcript of a full or part AQF qualification and/or
+* An approved transcript of a full or part AQF qualification and/or

-Evidence from an appropriate third party nominating that they can testify that the learner holds relevant vocational competency in a nominated area.
+* Evidence from an appropriate third party nominating that they can testify that the learner holds relevant vocational competency in a nominated area.

-Potential students are required to attend an pre-enrolment interview with a member of the TAE teaching team.
+Potential students are required to attend a pre-enrolment interview with a member of the TAE teaching team.
 During this meeting the learner provides evidence of vocational competency.
 Expected forms of evidence include, but are not limited to: -

 • An approved transcript (no greater than 5 years old) of a full or part AQF qualification and/or